sashibat/Lifeinfo/about.md

 - Created a desktop for under $550 running Ryzen 5 with 16gb of RAM
   - Dual booted to run windows and Ubuntu

+### Robot competition
+- Prototyped a robot to compete for a class project
+  - Created a unique scooping mechanism
+  - Completed 2nd out of 29 teams

+### Clear blue sea
+- Worked on a water robot to collect waste from the ocean
+  - Developed one of 3 prototypes
+  - Worked on schematics and ideas for 2 different prototypes

 ### Rice health 360 competition